-- 1. The temporary residential parking permit area shall be in effect for 30 days from the date of designation and may be extended up to a maximum of 120 days if warranted as determined by the Director of Operations or his/her designee. - 2.
-The Transportation Department shall notify the residents in the affected area of the eligibility for temporary residential parking permits by direct US mail or door hangers and postings at selected locations in affected neighborhood. - 3.
-Eligible residents may apply for temporary residential parking permits up to maximum number established by the Transportation Bureau Chief or his/her designee for a fee of \$5.00 per permit for the entire temporary residential parking permit period and any extensions thereto. - 4.
-Visitor parking permits shall not be issued during a temporary residential parking period.
+- The temporary residential parking permit area shall be in effect for 30 days from the date of designation and may be extended up to a maximum of 120 days if warranted as determined by the Director of Operations or the Director's designee. - 2.
+The Transportation Department shall notify the residents in the affected area of the eligibility for temporary residential parking permits by direct US mail or door hangers and postings at selected locations in the affected neighborhood. - 3.
+Eligible residents may apply for temporary residential parking permits up to maximum number established by the Transportation Bureau Chief or the Bureau Chief's designee for a fee of

+\$5.00 per permit for the entire temporary residential parking permit period and any extensions thereto.

+- 4. Visitor parking permits shall not be issued during a temporary residential parking period. - D. One Day Event Residential Parking Exception.